MdRasheduz-zaman/daily_bioinfo/sra_de-novo_asm.md

 It will create two fastq files (since it was a paired read file), namely, `SRR35821421_1.fastq`, `SRR35821421_2.fastq` at the current directory.
 We could specify a directory using `--outdir /path/to/output`.
 See help for this command to know more, like this: `fasterq-dump --help`.

 ## Clean-up
-The .sra file is not eeded after we get the fastq files.
+The .sra file is not needed after we get the fastq files.
 We can delete it (or the folder) safely.
 ```bash
 rm SRR35821421/SRR35821421.sra
 ```